AussieKing/BeerAPI/README.md

 ## PROGRESS
 - CRUD operations now work successfully: I can now create, update, read and delete new Beer items, as well as TrolleyItems.
 This can now be done directly in a Database, rather than in-memory data like previously.
+- Database can now be queried properly: I can now perform CRUD operations using a database directly, rather than in-memory data like previously.- Database can be queried properly: I can now perform CRUD operations using a database directly, rather than in-memory data like previously.

 ## SCREENSHOTS
 ### GET